zamilskhan/docs-new/source/admin-guide/index.md

 ## 3 OpenID Connect
 ![image](http://wiki.openid.net/f/openid-logo-wordmark.png)

-[OpenID Connect](http://openid.net/connect "Connect") is a standard     │s/new-docs/source/img/uma/auth-complete.png OpenID Connect is a standard profile of OAuth2 which defines a protocol to enable any website, mobile application to verify the identity of the user accessing its resources through an authorization server or identity server.
+[OpenID Connect](http://openid.net/connect "Connect") is a standard profile of OAuth2 which defines a protocol to enable any website, mobile application to verify the identity of the user accessing its resources through an authorization server or identity server.
 The protocol is API friendly and works through endpoints making it easy for applications to use it.

 OpenID Connect specification consists of different documents which outline different aspects of the protocol.
 The basic implementation requires the [OpenID Connect Core Specification](http://openid.net/specs/openid-connect-core-1_0.html "Core Specification").
 The figure below taken from the [OpenID Connect website](http://openid.net/ "openid.net") shows the overview of the protocol and the different parts of the specification.